ahmadalrasheed/Highlight/README.md

 Clone this repository to your local machine.

-Then type `poetry install` to install all of the dependencies needed.
+Then type `npm install` to install all of the dependencies needed.

-Load up the project using your favorite IDE.
+then run the development environment by typing `npm start`.

 # References